Employment law claims and disputes

 We take the time to understand your expectations, including whether you want to keep your current job or secure better terms for your redundancy.

-A specialist employment solicitor from our team will ask for information around your claim, including the events leading up to it and what you hope to achieve.
+A member of our employment team will ask for information around your claim, including the events leading up to it and what you hope to achieve.
+If we can help, they will then refer you to one of our expert employment solicitors who will discuss with you what assistance we can provide.

 Our employment solicitors have first-hand experience handling some of the largest employment disputes in the UK.
 Since the team was created in 2006, we’ve represented thousands of clients on a wide range of employment claims and secured millions of pounds in compensation.